girlscript/winter-of-contributing/.github/CONTRIBUTING.md

 3. Audio

 - Should be in mp3 format
-- Includes speech clarity,concise ,low distortion
+- Includes speech clarity, concise, low distortion
 - Presentation can also be submitted along with audio [Optional]
 - Accepted via Google drive